Olivier V de Clisson: Formative years on the seas and in England

 Olivier's mother, Jeanne de Clisson née de Belleville, swore Olivier and his brother Guillaume to avenge their father.
 She raised funds for an army to attack troops loyal to France, stationed in Brittany.
 Eventually she armed ships and started a piratical war against French ships.
 These ships were eventually lost and Jeanne with her two sons set adrift for five days.
 Guillaume died of thirst, cold and exhaustion.
 Olivier and his mother were finally rescued and taken to Morlaix by Montfort supporters.

 It was after these events that Olivier was taken by his mother to England in his youth.
 Hereafter, he was raised in the court of King Edward III alongside John IV de Montfort, a future claimant of the Ducal throne of Brittany.
 Olivier's mother Jeanne, eventually married her fourth husband, an English military commander of King Edward III.

 Breton War of Succession

-After ten years in England, Olivier, then twenty-three, accompanied King Edward III and John IV de Montfort at the head of a Breton-English force to Brittany in 1359 as part of a guerilla campaign near Poitou.
+After ten years in England, Olivier, then twenty-three, accompanied King Edward III and John IV de Montfort at the head of a Breton-English force to Brittany in 1359 as part of a guerrilla campaign near Poitou.